 - Value of a small business or professional practice started during the marriage.
 This includes the commercial good will of the business or practice and often requires expert analysis to determine the value.

-Distribution of Retirement Plans and Benefits
+How Are Retirement Plans and Benefits Split During A Divorce?

 Texas law requires the Court to determine the rights of each party in all pension or retirement plans or any other employee benefit plan.
 An experienced family law attorney will prepare the required documents in order for the plan administrators or employers to properly disperse the funds according to how the Court orders them to be distributed.

-How the Community Property is Distributed
+How Is Community Property is Distributed?

 If the parties put together their own Marital Settlement Agreement dividing their community property, the Agreement must be presented to the Court for approval.
 If the Court finds the Agreement is “just and right,” it will incorporate it as part of it final order.